Councilmembers call for schools to reopen, but healthcare and education leaders say look at the data

-FRESNO, California (KSEE) – A pair of Fresno city councilmembers, Clovis’ mayor, and a former Fresno mayor, collectively voiced their opposition to school closures in Fresno Thursday amid the ongoing COVID-19 pandemic.
+FRESNO, California (KGPE) – A pair of Fresno city councilmembers, Clovis’ mayor, and a former Fresno mayor, collectively voiced their opposition to school closures in Fresno Thursday amid the ongoing COVID-19 pandemic.

 “Our children’s lives and their future is at stake,” said Fresno City Councilmember Garry Bredefeld.
 “The depression, anxiety, social isolation, failure academically, child abuse that is being unreported.
 Does that matter?
 Matters to me.”